 The primary reasons parents give for homeschooling their children are (1) dissatisfaction with the quality of education provided in local schools and (2) a desire to be more involved in their childrens' education and development.
 Homeschooling parents are not only dissatisfied with the quality of education provided by local schools, they are concerned about bullying, school environment and schools' inability to cater to the special needs and individual aptitudes of their children.

 Homeschooling is particularly popular among families that live in rural areas isolated from others, those living abroad, and for families whose job or lifestyle requires frequent travel.
 Student actors, athletes and musicians are also frequently homeschooled by either parents or professional tutors in order to accommodate their regular practice and training routines.
 While homeschooling was on the decline for many decades, it's experienced a recent upsurge in popularity.
-For children ages of 5 through 17 living in the United States, homeschooling increased from 1.7% in 2000 to nearly 3% in 2007 (Nces.ed.gov.
-01-16-2014).
+For children ages of 5 through 17 living in the United States, homeschooling increased from 1.1% in 2003 to 3.3% in 2016 (Nces.ed.gov.
+February 2018).